 PowerShell isn’t just a command-line tool for system administrators.
 Even savvy Windows 10 users can take advantage of the capabilities built-in.
-There are many cmdlets that expose advanced functionality built within Windows or just make performing GUI based operations even simpler.
+There are many PowerShell commands that expose advanced functionality built within Windows or just make performing GUI based operations even simpler.

 In this article, we are going to group these commands into two buckets, gathering information and performing operations.